Verivery: 2025: Boys II Planet and contract renewal

-In June 2025, it was announced that three members of the group – Dongheon, Gyehyeon and Kangmin – would be participating in the Mnet survival show Boys II Planet.
-In the first episode, all three received the ranking "All Star" from the judges; the highest possible ranking.
-They all got eliminated ranking 49th, 37th, and 9th.
+In June 2025, it was announced that Dongheon, Gyehyeon and Kangmin would be participating in the Mnet survival show Boys II Planet.
+In the first episode, all three received the ranking "All Star" from the judges, the highest possible ranking.
+Dongheon and Gyehyeon were eliminated in the first survival announcement, finishing in 37th and 49th respectively.
+Kangmin was eliminated in the finale, finishing in 9th, a rank away from making it into the final line-up.

-On October 17, it was announced that all five active members of Verivery –Dongheon, Gyehyeon, Yeonho, Yongseung and Kangmin – had renewed their contract with Jellyfish Entertainment, extending it past their original contract running period which was due to end in 2026.
+On October 17, it was announced that all members, excluding Hoyoung and Minchan, had renewed their contract with Jellyfish Entertainment, extending their original contract which was due to end in 2026.

 Members

 On August 28, 2023, Dongheon became the first member of the group to participate in mandatory military enlisting in the 102nd Armored Brigade.